 There is no exact science to building your Information Architecture (IA).
 You can build it from both the bottom up and/or the top down.
-We usually use a combination of both approaches.
+When building an intranet sitemap, we usually use a combination of both approaches.

 Building from the bottom up